Oklahoma Sooners: Men's Ice Hockey

+Oklahoma has participated several times in the ACHA National Tournament.
+In 2013, the Sooners climbed to the country's No. 2 ranking before eventually suffering an overtime loss in the national semifinals.

 Rivalries

 Nebraska Cornhuskers

 A traditional college football rivalry with the Nebraska Cornhuskers was much less intense during the Big 12 years than it was in the Big 8 era.
 This was mainly due to the split-division nature of the Big 12 that only allowed the teams to play each other twice every four years.
 Prior to this, these teams were involved in several historic match-ups, including the Game of the Century and the so-called Game of the New Century where the teams have come into the game ranked one and two in the Associated Press poll, making the games of great importance in deciding the national championship.
 Historically, the rivalry's most distinguishing quality has been the grudging respect and appreciation between the two tradition-rich programs.
 Also of note is the game's former status as the premier Thanksgiving Day game for the middle of the country.
 The Sooners and Cornhuskers went head-to-head in the 2006 Big 12 Championship Game, with Oklahoma winning the conference title by the score of 21–7.
 The two teams also met in the 2010 Big 12 Championship Game, with Oklahoma again the victor in a close game by a score of 23–20.
 This turned out to be the final conference meeting between the two teams, as Nebraska departed for the Big Ten Conference the following season.